-We have funded our operations since inception through sales of our preferred stock and our common stock and common stock warrants.
-As of June 30, 2018, we have raised a total of approximately \$58.1 million in gross proceeds and \$51.5 million net, from sales of our equity securities.
+We have funded our operations since inception through sales of our preferred stock, our common stock, common stock warrants and ATM sales.
+As of September 30, 2018, we have raised a total of approximately \$58.9 million in gross proceeds and \$52.3 million net, from sales of our equity securities.

-As of June 30, 2018, we had cash and cash equivalents totaling \$8.9 million.
+As of September 30, 2018, we had cash and cash equivalents totaling \$6.6 million.

 On April 28, 2017, the Company entered into a Controlled Equity Offering SM Sales Agreement, or sales agreement, with Cantor Fitzgerald & Co., or "Cantor", pursuant to which the Company may issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$30.0 million.
 Cantor Fitzgerald will be acting as sales agent and be paid a 3% commission on each sale.
-Through June 30, 2018 we raised approximately \$1.1 million in net proceeds through sales of our common stock under this program.
-October 19, 2017 was the last day we utilized this agreement.
+Through September 30, 2018, we raised approximately \$1.9 million in net proceeds through sales of 2,112,110 shares of our common stock under our ATM.
+From October 1, 2018 through October 31, 2018, we raised approximately an additional \$8.5 million in net proceeds through sales of 11,109,000 shares of common stock under our ATM.